ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Creating the instance template with the API
 {: #creating-instance-template-example-api}

-After you know these values, use them to run the `POST /instance/templates` method.
+After you know these values, use them to make a `POST` request with the `/instance/templates` method.
 In addition to the information that you gathered, you must specify a name for the instance.

 For example, if you create an instance template that is named _my-instance-template_ in _us-south-1_ and use the _bx2-2x8_ profile, your `POST /instance/templates` command would look similar to the following sample.